9 best Netflix movies to watch right now before they leave this week

 (Image credit: Shutterstock)

-Netflix’s slate of new movies in September 2024 included plenty of fantastic new additions including “Rebel Ridge” and “His Three Daughters," but while subscribers enjoy these fresh flicks, a selection of old favorites are being removed to make room for new movies.
+Netflix’s slate of new movies in September 2024 included plenty of fantastic new additions including “Rebel Ridge” and “His Three Daughters," but while subscribers enjoy these fresh flicks, a selection of old favorites are being removed to make room for new movies come October 1.

 As the month draws to a close, Netflix has confirmed it will lose more than two dozen movies and that includes the entire "Back to the Future" trilogy.
 Plus, all three movies in the “50 Shades of Grey” franchise are also waving goodbye, but I’m not so disappointed about those being dumped!
 However, the streaming service is removing a whole bunch of movies you need to watch before they're gone.

 Don’t worry, you don’t need a DeLorean to watch these movies on Netflix quite yet, as you’ve still got a little time left to enjoy them.
-So, without further preamble, here are the five Netflix movies to watch before they are removed from the service.
+Here are the seven Netflix movies to watch before they are removed from the service, and be sure to check out our list of what's new on Netflix this week.

 ‘Back to the Future’ (1985)